front-seat/voterbowl/README.md

 - [css-scope-inline](https://github.com/gnat/css-scope-inline)
 - [htpy](https://htpy.dev/) for HTML building, rather than Django templates (with a small handful of exceptions).

 Having never used any of these toys before, we'll see how this pans out.

-(Update: I'm going to go back and remove `css-scope-inline` when I have a chance, in favor of, y'know, just being more careful with top-level CSS. `htpy` is better than Django templates for our purposes but not without its friction and pain.)
+(Update: HTMX is a keeper.
+It seems to pair nicely with web components.
+I'm finding `htpy` preferable to Django templates for this particular project, but there's definitely some friction here; I'm reminded of the frictions of javascript templating land just before JSX got introduced.
+And `css-scope-inline` is not worth the trouble; I intend to rip it out when I get a chance.)

-(Others under consideration include [surreal](https://github.com/gnat/surreal?tab=readme-ov-file), [django-slippers](https://github.com/mixxorz/slippers), [django-template-partials](https://github.com/carltongibson/django-template-partials), and [django-components](https://github.com/EmilStenstrom/django-components).
+(Other hipster tools under consideration included [surreal](https://github.com/gnat/surreal?tab=readme-ov-file), [django-slippers](https://github.com/mixxorz/slippers), [django-template-partials](https://github.com/carltongibson/django-template-partials), and [django-components](https://github.com/EmilStenstrom/django-components).
+All of these attempt to ameliorate pain points in Django's built-in templates but I'm not convinced they're terribly successful.
 And don't forget the [django-htmx-patterns](https://github.com/spookylukey/django-htmx-patterns/) documentation.)

 For code cleanliness, we also use: